fieldtrip/website/tutorial/continuous.md

 ## Introduction

 A convenient use of the **[ft_preprocessing](/reference/ft_preprocessing)** is to read the continuous data fully in memory.
 This is feasible if your data set is relatively small and if your computer has enough memory to hold all data in memory at once.
+The advantage of preprocessing data in a continuous format is that it can help to prevent filter artifacts, it can improve the quality of ICA decompositions, and  gives a better overview of all data features, including artifacts that may be more difficult to recognize in segmented data.

+If your experiment consists of a sequence of trials, you may also want to start by segmenting the data and only read the trials of interest.
+This is described in the [Preprocessing - Segmenting and reading trial-based EEG and MEG data](/tutorial/preprocessing) tutorial.

 ## Background

-Using this approach, you can read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments.
+Using this approach, you can read all data from the file into memory, apply filters, re-reference (in case of EEG), identify and subtract artifacts using ICA, and subsequently cut the data into segments or trials of interest.

 ## Procedure